planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-A style rule editor will display.
+The style rule editor will display.

-Make some changes to the rule and see how it updates in real time.
+Make some changes to the rule and see how it updates in real-time.
 As a suggestion, change the Fill Color by clicking on the color box and selecting a new color.

 --------------------------------------------------